Lead Paint Management and Window Restoration

 Our lead management process includes:

-- Use of a HEPA vacuum to collect dust and paint chips that settle on surfaces.
+⦁ Use of a HEPA vacuum to collect paint chips and dust that settle on surfaces.

 Chosen Wood Windows can perform lead paint removal during the restoration process for your vintage windows.
-We can also remove and replace glazing that contains asbestos according to DEQ guidelines.
 Whatever you need, we can make it happen.

 Looking for a reliable historic restoration contractor who can work on multiple types of vintage commercial and residential windows?
 We can remove old lead-based paint safely, according to EPA guidelines, and restore your windows.
-We can also replace asbestos-containing window glazing.
 Complete our form below for a free estimate for your vintage window repair or restoration.
 We are excited to hear from you.

 "*" indicates required fields